Dear Laurel,

 The baseboard can be a separate piece (or pieces); the baseboard can also be an extension of the lower rail, as shown in the graphic.

-You may recall this lovely image I took of an Adam Architecture renovation in Winchester, England.
+Above is a lovely image I took of an Adam Architecture renovation in Winchester, England.
 And what do we have here?
-An enfilade!!!
+An enfilade!
 And a beautiful raised panel wainscoting.
 And something I JUST noticed.
 There’s a ‘hidden’ door on the left just before the first doorway!
+Here are more hidden doors.

 Oh, dear.
-I haven’t answered Elizabeth’s question about if she should do wainscoting or not!
+I haven’t answered Elizabeth’s question about whether she should do wainscoting or not!

 She sent me a photo of a room similar to hers.